Skynse/Packman/README.md

 >python3 -m pip install -r requirements.txt

 # How to use
-The backlog level is a field that is subtracted from the GB and MiB values This was added in case the user wanted to keep track of how much data they used beyond a threshold or values that were larger and therefore harder to keep track of.
+The backlog level is a field that is subtracted from the GB and MB values This was added in case the user wanted to keep track of how much data they used beyond a threshold or values that were larger and therefore harder to keep track of.

 `makegui.py`: This creates python files in the gui directory of any ui file in the ui directory